 Design – Exterior

-The NZXT H440 takes bold moves by bringing a minimalist, sleek design immediately noticeable by the lack of any optical bays; a bold move that’s been both lauded and lamented.
+The NZXT H440 takes brave moves by bringing a minimalist, sleek design immediately noticeable by the lack of any optical bays; a bold move that’s been both lauded and lamented.
 Most of the frame is constructed with steel and uses plastic accents, which gives the case a noticeable heft.

-The side panel makes use of an acrylic window – which will become scratched – but otherwise succeeds at obscuring HDD bays and fans while offering a nice view of the vanity PC parts.
+The side panel makes use of an acrylic window – which can and will become scratched – but otherwise succeeds at obscuring HDD bays and fans while offering a nice view of the vanity PC parts.

 Design – Interior